Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Struggling to get the Footer to display at the bottom of the page across the website.
 Tried numerous different properties and Bootstrap classes for a fix.

 ![Footer issue](wireframes/footer_issue.png)

+- I resolved this issue by changing a couple of conflicting CSS rules